iagoln/iagoln/README.md

 ---

 ### What I do in my life?
 <p>Today I am developing a web chatbot system for whatsapp integrated with scheduling systems and google api.
-I am finishing a Full Stack Web Development course at Digital House.</p>
+I am Full Stack Web Development course at Digital House.</p>

 ### What technologies can I work with today
 <div display="block">